XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/music/main.md

 </audio>

 ### Wandering Souls v1
-The Eigth track made for Better on Bedrock for the "Reworked v2" update.
+The Eighth track made for Better on Bedrock for the "Reworked v2" update.
 This track was composed by Patchy (da_sleepyfox)

 <audio controls>
   <source src="/Main/assets/music/wandering_souls.ogg" type="audio/mpeg">